 Sometimes in MetService forecasts, you will see a forecast for “fresh northerlies”.
 But what exactly does the word ‘fresh’ mean?
 For many people, the word ‘fresh’ carries connotations of cool or clean air (eg the phrase ‘fresh air’).
-However, the word ‘fresh’ also has a more technical definition, that comes from the Beaufort Scale, which I will describe in this blog.
+However, the word ‘fresh’ also has a more technical definition, that comes from the Beaufort Scale.

 Mean Wind Speeds vs. Gust Speeds